Second Reading: James 2:1-5

 Popular Translation

 1 Brothers and Sisters.
-Don't show anyone favors.
+Don't show anyone favor.
 Instead, be true to your faith in our Lord Jesus Christ.
 He is truly glorious.
 2 Imagine a man who wore gold rings and fine clothes entered the assembly.
-Then imagine a poor man with filthy clothes also showed up.
-3 Would you tell the rich man, "Please sit here," while you told the poor man, "Stand over there," or "Sit by my feet?"
+Then imagine a poor man with filthy clothes also showing up.
+3 Would you tell the rich man, "Please sit here," while you tell the poor man, "Stand over there," or "Sit by my feet?"
 4 If you did, wouldn't you be like the corrupt judges who like the company of rich people?
 5 So, listen, my dear brothers and sisters.
 Didn't God choose the poor of the world to become rich in faith?
 Didn't he promise them his Kingdom?
 After all, the poor do love God!

 Literal Translation